Gulnara Karimova: Business interests

 According to US diplomats in Uzbekistan, Karimova "bullied her way into gaining a slice of virtually every lucrative business" in the country and is viewed as a "robber baron".
-In 2009, the Swiss magazine Bilanz described Karimova as one of the 10 richest women in the country.
+In 2009, the Swiss magazine Bilanz described her as one of the 10 richest women in the country.

 In March 2014, the Swiss Prosecutor's Office announced that it had extended a money laundering investigation to include Karimova.
 The probe was launched in 2012.
 Karimova denied her involvement in mentioned cases, stating: "I have never considered the opportunities of doing business in Switzerland...
 These references are insinuations of my opponents.
 My name has been mentioned earlier several times in relations to companies such as Zeromax in Zug, Interspan, Oxus Gold, Wimm-Bill-Dann of Russia, Carlsberg and many others".